cohorts form households.

 Orientation

-Getting to know the households represented by the individuals in the cohort, and becoming familiar with basic design principles, woodshop safety, and power tools.
+Getting to know the folks in the cohort and becoming familiar with basic design principles, woodshop safety, and power tools.

 TABLES Project framework